Instant Pot Hard Boiled Eggs

 • You will have to wait about 5 minutes for the machine to build pressure and then the cooking time will begin.
 After 3 minutes the machine will beep.

-• Using a hand towel carefully open the vent on the top to release the pressure.
+• After 3 minutes of natural relase, using a hand towel carefully open the vent on the top to release the pressure.
 It will be loud and there will be hot steam coming out of the vent so please stand back and don’t put your hand anywhere near the hot steam.

-• When the pressure is released the lid will unlock and you can open the lid.
+• When the pressure is released the lid will unlock and you can twist open the lid.

 • Fill a large bowl with the ice and top with water.